 Among that I found time to write.
 It took four novels to find the genre in which I wanted to write.
 The first three were young adult, romance and historical fiction.
 They were long ago consigned to the fire as they were definitely not of publishing quality.

 The next three were contemporary intrigue suspense which fall under the thriller category.
-Two are published: automaton and imbroglio.
+Two are published: A legal affair and A complicated affair.
 The third, dragline, is sitting in a drawer until I get back to it to do a rewrite.

 I cringe at the thought of publishing as soon as I’ve finished writing.
 My work invariably needs afterthought and revision.
 I’m never in a hurry to get them before the reading public as I want to be sure they’re as good as they can possibly be.